 The Khalkha are the largest group of Mongols in Mongolia.
 In fact, they are the core of all the Mongol peoples across North Asia.
-The Khalkha Mongol consider themselves the direct descendants of Genghis Khan and therefore, the true preservers of Mongol culture.
+The Khalkha Mongols consider themselves the direct descendants of Genghis Khan and therefore, the true preservers of Mongol culture.

 In the thirteenth century, Genghis Khan formed one of the greatest empires in world history by uniting all of the nomadic Mongol tribes.
 During the centuries that followed, the once mighty Mongol empire was squeezed between the growing Russian and Chinese empires.
-In the early 1920's, Mongolia became a Marxist state until its quiet democratic revolution in 1990.
+In the early 1920s, Mongolia became a Marxist state until its quiet democratic revolution in 1990.

-The Khalkha Mongol consider their language, Halh, to be the "real" Mongolian language, since all other Mongols speak variations or dialects of Halh.
+The Khalkha Mongols consider their language, Halh, to be the "real" Mongolian language, since all other Mongols speak variations or dialects of Halh.
 Halh is understood throughout Mongolia and by Mongols living in Central Asia.

 Mongolia was once one of the most closed countries in the world, but is now relatively open to outside influence, including Christianity.

-What are Their Lives Like?
+What Are Their Lives Like?